Originally posted on July 30, 2021. Updated on October 4, 2022.

 Steps You Should Leave to the Professionals

 Because even the smallest garage doors tend to weigh several hundred pounds, you need to approach garage door maintenance carefully.
-That is why the steps we will discuss next should be left to a professional garage door technician.
-They have the experience necessary to care for your door without the risk of injury to you or unnecessary damage to your garage door.
+That’s why the steps we’ll discuss next should be left to a professional garage door technician.
+They have the experience and equipment necessary to care for your door without the risk of injury to you or unnecessary damage to your garage door.

-- Lubrication and Tightening of Moving Parts – Because garage door systems have multiple moving parts, it is important to allow a technician to annually lubricate and tighten everything.
+Because garage door systems have multiple moving parts, it’s important to allow a technician to annually lubricate and tighten everything.
 This prevents rollers from slipping off the track, quiets door operation, and many other necessary jobs.

-- Test Safety System – Testing the garage door safety system is a vital element of garage door maintenance.
-This is the mechanism that prevents a door from injuring you or a family member through motion sensors and automatic reversal.
+Testing the garage door safety system is a vital element of garage door maintenance.
+This is the mechanism that prevents a door from injuring you or a family member through its use of motion sensors and automatic reversal.

-- Roller, Spring, and Cable Replacement – If it’s time for garage door parts replacement, you should leave these jobs to a professional.
+If it’s time for various garage door parts replacements, you should leave these jobs to a professional.
 They can easily replace a roller, spring, or cable without injury to a person or damage to your door.

 Give us a call at (757) 482-9350 or contact us at Garage Door Enterprises the next time you need assistance with garage door maintenance.
 We offer the best garage door service and can recommend products, answer questions, and respond quickly to any of your garage door needs.